mrisen/inet-showcases/wireless/qos/doc/index.rst

 The best effort category is prioritized over the background priority, the best effort has lower delay.
 At around 1.3 seconds, the best effort queue runs out of the earliest packets, and the delay starts to fluctuate more.
 The same happens to the background queue at around 2.5 seconds.
+**TODO why? -> it sends packets more sporadically -> it takes more time for the initial packets in the queue to get sent**

 Now lets take a look at jitter: